NativeScript/NativeScript/README.md

 [![Build Status](https://travis-ci.org/NativeScript/NativeScript.svg?branch=master)](https://travis-ci.org/NativeScript/NativeScript)

-[NativeScript](http://www.nativescript.org) empowers you to access native api's from JavaScript directly.
+[NativeScript](http://www.nativescript.org) empowers you to access native APIs from JavaScript directly.
 The framework currently provides iOS and Android runtimes for rich mobile development and can be utilized in a number of diverse use cases.

 ## Getting Started and Installation